PawelKowalski99/CSV-Report-Processing/README.md

 pip install -r requirements.txt
 ```
 Good job!
 You can now run CSV Report Processing by running the command in command line <br/>
-Remember that you need to be in this directory nad you have to run virtual environment also!
+Remember that you need to be in this directory and you have to run virtual environment also!
 ```
-csv_report_processing.py
+python csv_report_processing.py
 ```
 ## Tests
 To run tests you need to run